How to Stop Oversleeping

 How many hours is oversleeping?

-According to the Sleep Foundation, getting over 9 hours of sleep a night is classed as oversleeping for an adult.
+According to the Sleep Foundation, getting over 9 hours of sleep a night is classed as oversleeping for an adult, putting 20% of UK adults in the oversleepers category.

-The amount of sleep you need does depend on your age though.
+The amount of sleep you need does depend on your age, though.
 It’s recommended that adults get between 7-9 hours of sleep each night, whereas teenagers and children require much more.
-Newborns often sleep for up to 17 hours and teenagers up to 10 hours.
+Newborns often sleep for up to 17 hours, and teenagers for up to 10 hours.
 If you are getting the recommended sleep allowance for your age but still have trouble with oversleeping, you may have a sleep disorder such as hypersomnia or sleep apnea.

 What are the symptoms of oversleeping?

 We spoke to Stella Samuel, a Sleep Psychologist, who told us that “oversleeping isn’t good for the health of a human.
 Some of the possible side effects that are a result of oversleeping are acquiring heart diseases, obesity, and becoming diabetic.”
 These possible side effects are mostly found when people don’t seek advice and guidance from their doctor or ignore their symptoms.
-If you suspect you are oversleeping, it is best to book an appointment with your local GP.
+If you suspect you are oversleeping, booking an appointment with your local GP is best.

 Why do I keep oversleeping?